menu

 Because of many things, Greenwich is a great place for families with children to consider.
 First of all, many other families with children live here, making Greenwich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Greenwich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Greenwich’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Greenwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Greenwich doesn't have a public transportation system that people use for their commute.
+Greenwich is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics